strange/pyxis-vim/README.md

 opens the file in horizontal and vertical splits, respectively.

 `/` and `_` in quries work as matching delimiters.
-You can, for example, type `do/` to list all files in `doc/`, or `h_w` to match a file named `hello_world.c`.
+You can, for example, type `do/` to see all files located in `doc/` and `help/documentation/`, or `h_w` to match a file named `hello_world.c`.

 ## Caveats

 The script relies on `find` to populate the cache at the moment, but I'm evaluating an implementation that uses the built-in `globpath` instead.
+The native version is a little faster on small dir trees (a few ms), but a lot slower on large trees (like the Linux kernel where it takes ~5 seconds to complete on my machine, as opposed to less than 1 second using `find`).

-Current state of the project: mostly works for me and I prefer it over other solutions.
+Current state of the project: works for me and I prefer it over other solutions.

 The script stores a list of all files in cwd in an in-memory cache.
 You